lanl-ansi/QuantumAnnealing.jl/docs/src/index.md

 The sign conventions of this implementation ensure that:
 - Hamiltonians with positive fields, i.e. $h>0$, are minimized by $\left|\downarrow\right\rangle$ states in the adiabatic limit.
 - Hamiltonians with negative couplings, i.e. $J<0$, are ferromagnetic and are minimized by $\left|\uparrow \uparrow \right\rangle$ and $\left|\downarrow \downarrow \right\rangle$ states in the adiabatic limit.

+### Units

+The underlying mathematics of QuantumAnnealing assumes a natural unit system.
+However, in practice it is convent to define the annealing schedule in terms of gigahertz (GHz) and in this case after applying a suitable Plank constant the annealing time has units of nanoseconds.
+The Ising model parameters are not assumed to be given any particular units but it is common to use values of $h,J$ in the range of -1.0-to-1.0.